ArtificiallySmart/Webshop_OOP/README.md

 ### Important

+- Rename variables so they make sense.
 - Remove "item is already in cart" message, maybe change to "x in shopping cart" on button.
-- change shopping cart to be responsive
+- change shopping cart button to be responsive
-- add style to shopping cart list

 ### Nice to have